bitzec/android-bitzec/README.md

-# ZENCash Mobile
+# Zero Mobile

-ZENCash mobile app built using Onsen UI, Redux, React and Webpack.
+Zero mobile app built using Onsen UI, Redux, React and Webpack.(forked from Zencash)

 Use node v6.11.X